lucaslioli/de-identification/README.md

 To replicate the experiments, download the clinical records from [MEDDOCAN datasets](http://temu.bsc.es/meddocan/index.php/data/) and paste it to the folder ```MEDDOCAN/```.
 Also, download the gazetteers from [MEDDOCAN resources](http://temu.bsc.es/meddocan/index.php/resources/) and paste it to the folder ```gazetteer/```, both inside the repository folder.

 The initial experiments using CRF in Python were made based on Albert Au Yeung's article, "[Performing Sequence Labelling using CRF in Python](http://www.albertauyeung.com/post/python-sequence-labelling-with-crf/)".
+Currently, many modifications have been done, such as the POS tagger used, CRF model used and the code organization.

 ## Requirements